anthonyborriello/metar-sms/README.md

 # METAR SMS Notifier

 This Bash script allows users to fetch METAR (Meteorological Aerodrome Report) data for a given airport using its ICAO code.
-It then sends the result via SMS using a GSM-USB dongle like this: [GSM-USB dongle](https://amzn.to/4a5LVIl).
+It then sends the result via SMS using a GSM-USB dongle.

-Alternatively, you can use an old 2G or 3G USB Modem if your carrier still supports them.
+Something like the Huawei E-3531 or the ZTE MF-627

 ## Usage